 Piano Lessons - Cambridge

-In 1989, Steven and Lynette moved to Milton, just north of Cambridge, when they married.
+In 1989, Steven and his wife, Lynette, moved to Milton, just north of Cambridge, when they married.
 The name Rowans Music was adopted, as they lived in The Rowans at that time.
 Rowans Music became part of the Rowans Group, when I started Rowans Scientific Publications in 2007.

 Steven has taught many hundreds of children and adults over the ensuing years.
 He taught one family for over twenty years, from January 1992, having taught all three daughters, and their mother, until the youngest daughter went to study music at university.
 He has several families where he teaches two or more children, and a number of families who have been with him for many years.

 For a period of 5 years, from 1990-95 Steven held Saturday morning music sessions at the Milton Primary School, under the name of The Rowans School of Music Saturday Centre.
 This served the school and community offering lessons in a wide range of instruments, a choir, bands and an orchestra.

 Steven is one of the few teachers in the area who travel to most of his students.
 This has resulted in a practice serving Barton, Bottisham, Cambridge, Cambourne, Cherry Hinton, Chesterton, Cottenham, Coton, Dry Drayton, Fen Ditton, Foxton, Girton, Hardwick, Harston, Haslingfield, Hauxton, Histon & Impington, Kings Hedges, Landbeach, Milton, Orchard Park, Swavesey, Trumpington, Waterbeach, Wilburton and Willingham..